brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 13. Data Warehouses and Analytics

-In plain English, your day-to-day operational database (orders coming in, accounts being created) is optimized for fast small writes, but it's terrible for big-picture questions like "what did we sell by region last quarter?"
+Your day-to-day operational database (orders coming in, accounts being created) is optimized for fast small writes, but it's terrible for big-picture questions like "what did we sell by region last quarter?"
 The fix is a separate database called a data warehouse, designed only for analytics.
 It gets a copy of operational data, organized differently (think one giant flat sales fact table surrounded by descriptive lookup tables, a "star schema"), and queries that would crush the live database fly through it.
 This separation is why business dashboards never slow down the e-commerce site you're shopping on.

 **Operational data** runs the business: small transactions, current state. **Analytic data** explains the business: long-running queries, historical trends.
 The two have opposing requirements, so we usually separate them.
 Operational data lives in **OLTP** databases; analytic data lives in **data warehouses** (OLAP).